 The gigantism of cruise ships and the multiplication of cruise itineraries implies an increased number of passengers arriving at a destination with one call alone, posing significant challenges on cruise ports and destinations hosting them.
 The contemporary cruise segment of the sector, which represents more than 75% of cruises, is offered by vessels that exceed the 3,000 passengers and 1,000 crew threshold.
 This implies the mass arrivals of tourists at local destinations, concerns for overcrowding, congestion, massive operations, considerable footprint, and needs for receiving quantities of waste.
 Justifiably or not, local communities have started questioning the unqualified growth of cruising, which had for long been taken as a beneficial development.
 While the benefits, in terms of spending at destinations, are profound, this growth might be associated with congestion and several related externalities to be addressed.

-A condition to enable local communities to extract the most benefits from the cruise market growth is the endorsement of the best practices and policy options to mitigate the externalities produced by cruise shipping.
-The challenges to be addressed relate to three pillars, with one of them referring to the environment.
-Addressing the externalities produced by the provision of cruise shipping and the hosting of vessels and cruise passengers at cruise ports stands today as priorities.
-Environmental externalities refer to the handling of waste produced, water quality, air emissions, noise, and soil, as well as to other issues (i.e., constructions that alter natural or build environment, fauna, energy resources).
+A condition to enable local communities to extract the greatest benefit from cruise market growth is the endorsement of best practices and policy options to mitigate the externalities produced by cruise shipping.
+The challenges to be addressed relate to three pillars, one of them referring to the environment.
+Addressing the externalities produced by the provision of cruise shipping and the hosting of vessels and cruise passengers at cruise ports stands today as a priority.
+Environmental externalities refer to the handling of waste produced, water quality, air emissions, noise, and soil, as well as to other issues (i.e., constructions that alter natural or built environment, fauna, energy resources).
 Two key externalities are waste management and the various forms of emissions, including air and noise emissions.
 Their importance and global presence have led to discussion and conclusions on measures to occur at the international level.

 B. Waste management

-A key issue on cruising and the environment is developing effective policies and practices for collecting and handling the onboard produced waste and garbage.
-As a cruise ship carries several thousand passengers and crew in an enclosed facility, an array of municipal utilities such as water supply, electric generation, sewers, and waste management are found onboard.
-The amount and types of waste might vary from one cruise ship to another, yet cruises are generators of the highest amount of garbage than other shipping markets.
-A cruise ship with 3.000 passengers and crew generates about 50 tons of solid waste in a single week and an average of 50 tons of sewage (black water) per day.
-IMO advocates a figure of 3.5 kg/passenger/day, while the US Department of Transportation data estimates that the generated waste during a typical one-week voyage includes 25.000 gallons of oily bilge water; 210.000 gallons of sewage (or black water), one million gallons of non-sewage wastewater and eight tons of solid waste (i.e., plastic, paper, wood, cardboard, food, cans, glass).
+A key issue on cruising and the environment is developing effective policies and practices for collecting and handling the waste and garbage produced onboard.
+As a cruise ship carries several thousand passengers and crew in an enclosed facility, an array of municipal utilities such as water supply, electricity generation, sewers, and waste management are found onboard.
+The amount and types of waste might vary from one cruise ship to another, yet cruises are generators of the highest amount of garbage compared to other shipping markets.
+A cruise ship with 3,000 passengers and crew generates about 50 tons of solid waste in a single week and an average of 50 tons of sewage (black water) per day.
+IMO uses a figure of 3.5 kg/passenger/day, while the US Department of Transportation data estimates that the generated waste during a typical one-week voyage includes 25.000 gallons of oily bilge water; 210.000 gallons of sewage (or black water), one million gallons of non-sewage wastewater and eight tons of solid waste (i.e., plastic, paper, wood, cardboard, food, cans, glass).

 Most cruise lines and port authorities have implemented environmental management systems to ensure improved waste reception operations.
-Cruise lines have put efforts into reducing, selecting, and managing the garbage generated onboard in compliance with the MARPOL requirements.
-An environmental policy goal of ‘zero discharge’ for solid waste at sea has been endorsed by several of them, adding pressure on cruise ports to go beyond the environmental regulatory obligations.
+Cruise lines have put effort into reducing, selecting, and managing the garbage generated onboard in compliance with MARPOL requirements.
+An environmental policy goal of ‘zero discharge’ for solid waste at sea has been endorsed by several of them, putting pressure on cruise ports to go beyond the environmental regulatory obligations.
 Waste management at the port is vital, as is shipboard recycling, oil wastes treatment, management of hazardous wastes, and ballast water management for cruise companies.
 Similarly, cruise ports implement solid waste management processes.
-They develop facilities, technologies, and services to allow continuity to a cruise ship’s garbage life cycle in a more efficient way.
-Today, port reception facilities are generally available, and the volumes of waste delivered, comparing to that discharged at sea, have increased.
+They develop facilities, technologies, and services to allow for continuity in a cruise ship’s garbage life cycle that is more efficient.
+Today, port reception facilities are generally available, and the volumes of waste delivered, compared to that discharged at sea, have increased.

 C. Emission control

-The need to control emissions, along with the international regulatory frameworks restricting the use of fueling options, has triggered the interest in alternative forms of powering cruise vessels.
-At the center of the produced attention for alternatives, onshore power provision is solutions such as the LNG provision.
+The need to control emissions, along with the international regulatory frameworks restricting the use of fueling options, has triggered interest in alternative forms of powering cruise vessels.
 Liquefied Natural Gas (LNG) has emerged as the primary alternative fuel for the shipping industry as many new buildings have dual-fuel engines that allow them to use heavy oil or LNG.
-Cruise ships have the highest adoption build rate among the different types of seagoing vessels; LNG will power 19 out of 105 cruise ships to be delivered between 2018 and 2026, and more cruise lines are committing to LNG-fuelled cruise ships.
+Cruise ships have the highest adoption build rate among the different types of seagoing vessels; LNG will power 19 out of 105 cruise ships to be delivered between 2018 and 2026, and more cruise lines are committing to LNG-fueled cruise ships.
 This increase creates for the cruise port industry the need for the provision of LNG bunkering facilities.
 Cruise ports can also use LNG to fuel their handling and transport equipment and serve the energy needs of the cruise terminal buildings, such as air conditioning.
 Cold ironing or shoreside power facilities are also installed in several urban cruise terminals to reduce the environmental impact of docked ships.

 Regarding noise emissions, there are different noise sources on ships during their dockage at ports, classified as diesel generator engine exhaust, ventilation inlets/outlets, and secondary noise sources, e.g., pumps or reefers.
-Cruise ship operations generate disturbing noise for nearby areas and the crew, whereas they are also sources of low-frequency noises.
-The IMO has already defined a Code on noise levels on board ships detailing limits for the different types of noise, setting limits of the noise emitted into the surroundings.
+Cruise ship operations generate disturbing noise for nearby areas and the crew, and they are also sources of low-frequency noises.
+The IMO has already defined a Code on noise levels on board ships detailing limits for the different types of noise and set limits for the noise emitted into the surroundings.
 However, the existing international framework covers only the noise onboard ships but not in a port or during maneuvering.
-While the latter activities are in some countries subject to additional regulations, an international discussion for global rules would facilitate an effective and sustaining answer on the limits of noise emissions produced by cruise vessels at the port.
+While the latter activities are in some countries subject to additional regulations, an international discussion for global rules would facilitate an effective and sustaining answer concerning the limits of noise emissions produced by cruise vessels at the port.

 D. Regulating an emerging industry

 In environmental challenges, international regulations are highly appropriate when a legislative approach is found wanting.
 The most appropriate way to deal with environmental externalities uniformly, hence securing a level playing field for the entire cruise industry, is the endorsement of international policy instruments.
-In the significant parts of the market (i.e., North America, European level), legislation is already endorsed as the main driver of needs for environmental management tools.
+In the significant parts of the market (i.e., North America, Europe), legislation is already endorsed as the main driver of the need for environmental management tools.
 In emerging areas, such as Asia, environmental considerations remain for the moment of secondary importance.
-Beyond legislation, agreements on associated issues – such as the presence of remote monitoring systems as tools for improving the level cruise and port environmental conditions – which request complex and expensive processes are better assessed at the international level rather than being causes of distorting competition.
+Beyond legislation, agreements on associated issues – such as the presence of remote monitoring systems as tools for improving the level of cruise and port environmental conditions – which demand complex and expensive processes are better addressed at the international level, rather than being causes of distorting competition.

-The industry has implemented several self-regulatory practices that have secured growth and an operating framework of remarkable records.
+The industry has implemented several self-regulatory practices that have secured growth and remarkable operational acheivements.
 Even on the environmental front, self-regulation at the international level is not rare.
 Cruise companies spend heavily to install exhaust gas cleaning technology (scrubbers) to reduce air emissions from cruise ships.
-Receiving support from governmental organizations (i.e. Carnival has established links with the US Coast Guard and Transport Canada on this issue, while Royal Caribbean International has developed similar initiatives) and discussing would help develop and implement environmental technology to comply with existing regulation or even pre-empty future ones.
+Receiving support from governmental organizations (i.e. Carnival has established links with the US Coast Guard and Transport Canada on this issue, while Royal Caribbean International has developed similar initiatives) and through discussion would help develop and implement environmental technology to comply with existing regulation or even pre-empt future ones.
 Cooperation aims to advance innovation and alternative approaches at the international level to facilitate adjustments and solutions meeting the challenges related to shore power for cruise ships.
-Similarly, meaningful international cruise emissions inventories would provide information on several unknown factors, such as the actual emissions of ships while docked comparing when they are at sea or the comparison with emissions from other shipping sectors.
+Similarly, meaningful international cruise emissions inventories would provide information on several unknown factors, such as the actual emissions of ships while docked compared with when they are at sea or comparison with emissions from other shipping sectors.
 All these would inform adjustments of the related regulatory frameworks.

 Overall environmental issues regarding cruise shipping and those regarding cruise ports are strongly interconnected.
-Thus the tools, measures, and policies to combat the externalities caused by these two industries require a holistic study and approach developed internationally.
-Reports, studies, and essential inventories of internalizing external costs are another field beyond regulations that the international level discussions might advance, facilitating the growth of cruise activities.
+Thus the tools, measures, and policies to combat the externalities caused by these two industries require a holistic study and approach to be developed internationally.
+Reports, studies, and essential inventories of internalizing external costs are another field beyond regulation that international level discussions might advance, facilitating the growth of cruise activities.